MS, RDN, CDN

 Allison is a registered dietitian who holds a Master’s in Nutrition and Physical Fitness.
 As a Certified Wellcoach Health & Wellness Instructor in private practice, she loves helping families get creative with their wellness choices.

 Starting solid foods is an exciting time for you and your baby.
 Research shows that it is most beneficial to introduce solid foods around 6 months of age (but never before 4 months!).
+Check out our signs of readiness article and speak with pediatrician to help determine when your little one is ready to start solids.

 During this time, you will continue to provide the essential nutrition and hydration needed from breast milk or formula, while also exposing your baby to a new world of diverse flavors and nutrients.
 In fact, this is one of the most influential periods in your baby’s taste development.
 Your baby will most readily try and accept all kinds of foods at this age so it’s important to offer a variety of different flavors from meal to meal.